TGAC/COPO-documentation/datafile.rst

 Action buttons
 ----------------

-These are the group of buttons located to the top left hand corner (:ref:`highlighted in red, top left hand side <datafile-wizard-label>`).
+These are the group of buttons located to the top left hand corner (:ref:`top left hand side, highlighted in red <datafile-wizard-label>`).

 Discard Description
    Clicking this action button will discard the description and associated metadata to the description bundles.
 The view will switch back to the **Inspect** pane.